peoplepattern/slate/source/includes/_introduction.md

 The People Pattern API is served over HTTPS.
 To ensure data privacy, unecrypted HTTP is not supported.

+All calls require a Content-Type header

+`Content-type: application/json`

 ## Authentication

 > To authorize, use this code: